 Months of research and development led to what I sincerely believe is the best beef liver supplement on the market.

-• Sourced from 100% pasture-raised, grass-fed and grass-finished New Zealand cattle.
+- Sourced from 100% pasture-raised, grass-fed and grass-finished cattle raised in the United States, New Zealand and the European Union.

 Plus, since MK Supplements is a family-owned, small-batch producer with minimal marketing and overhead costs, I’m able to offer my beef liver supplements at one of the lowest prices on the market — less than a dollar per serving, which is 10-30% lower than three of the most well-known competitors.